juttle/juttle-gmail-adapter/docs/adapter_impl_notes.md

 ## Live vs Historical

-Juttle's ``read`` command specifies a timerange based on the values of the ``-from`` and ``-to`` options.
-When the ``-to`` option is less than the current time, an adapter need only fetch the matching set of messages for the provided timerange.
+Juttle's ``read`` command specifies a timerange based on the values of the ``-from``, ``-to``, and ``-last`` options.
+When the timerange specified by ``-from/-to/-last`` is in the past, an adapter need only fetch the matching set of messages for the provided timerange.
 Such a program is called *historical*.
-When the ``-to`` option is greater than the current time, the adapter must also watch for new messages and pass them to the program.
+When a part of the timerange is in the future, the adapter must also watch for new messages and pass them to the program.
 Such a problem is called *live*.
 A program can be both live and historical, with a ``-from`` in the past and a ``-to`` in the future.
 In that case, the adapter must fetch both old and newly-arriving messages.

-Although Gmail messages have a natural time values (the time the message was received), not all backends do.
+Although Gmail messages have natural time values (the time the message was received), not all backends do.
 If your backend does not have meaningful time values, but was given a timerange in the ``read`` proc, your adapter should return an error.

+For more information on Time Range Semantics, see [this page](https://github.com/juttle/juttle/wiki/Time-Range-Semantics).

 ## Fields and Searching